skcvolleybal/team-portal/README.md

 ## Angular

 5. Navigate to the cloned repository directory.
 Run `npm install` to install all required Angular packages
-6. Next, run `ng serve` to create a dev server.
+6. Next, run `ng serve` (or `npm run ng serve` if ng serve doesn't work) to create a dev server.
 Navigate to http://localhost:4200/ to view the app.
 As long as `ng serve` is running, the app will automatically reload if you change any of the source files.
 7. In team-portal\src\environments\environment.ts, make sure your baseUrl is set properly to match the URL where Team-Portal API is available.
 For example: http://localhost/team-portal/api/

 The Angular frontend is now working, but can't communicate with the PHP backend yet.